* According to JD Power & Associates

 Will You Go on a Power Trip?

 Some of us love the roar of a powerful engine, the smell of burnt rubber when the light turns green.
 Do you salivate at the thought of hundreds of horses under your hood?
 If 0-60 actually means something to you and a car is more than just something to get you from point A to B, then power up, my friend!

 Does Resale Value Interest You?

 Hybrids and certain makes have a higher resale value than others.
-Honda and Toyota have the best resale value among manufacturers.
-Even if you don't plan on selling your car in the future, buying a car that keeps its value gives you flexibility and options if the situation should arise.
+Honda and Subaru are among the leaders in resale value among manufacturers.
+Even if you don't plan on selling your car in the future, buying a car that keeps its value gives you flexibility and options if a situation should arise.

 How Important is Looking Important?